zhangzh-pku/OM1/CONTRIBUTING.md

 *   **Write Tests:**  OM1 aims for high test coverage.
 If you're adding new code, please include corresponding tests.
 If you find areas with insufficient test coverage, adding tests is a great contribution.

+*   **Add LLM Providers:**  OM1 supports multiple LLM providers through a plugin system.
+If you want to add support for a new LLM provider:
+    1. Create a new plugin in `src/llm/plugins/` following the existing pattern
+    2. Implement the `LLM` base class with proper async `ask()` method
+    3. Add comprehensive tests in `tests/llm/plugins/`
+    4. Update documentation in `mintlify/developing/5_llms.mdx`
+    5. Add configuration examples and demo scripts

 *   **Code Review:** Reviewing pull requests is a valuable way to contribute.
 It helps ensure code quality and maintainability.

 **Contribution Workflow (Pull Requests):**